cncounter/translation/tiemao_2017/21_visualvm_jmx_connections/21_visualvm_jmx_connections.md

    ![Remote JMX connection shown in application tree.](08_remote-jmx-icon.png)

 5. Right click on the remote JMX connection and select Open.
 You can now monitor and manage remote applications via the JMX connection, and manipulate any MBeans that are registered in the MBean server exposed by this connection (note that the Java VisualVM-MBeans plugin must be installed if you want to access to the MBeans tab.)

+5. 右键点击JMX连接，并选择“打开”(Open)。则可以通过Java VisualVM对目标JVM进行监控和管理。and manipulate any MBeans that are registered in the MBean server exposed by this connection (note that the Java VisualVM-MBeans plugin must be installed if you want to access to the MBeans tab.)

    ​